rvarki/cerevisiae_PFP_experiment/README.md

 * w: "integer"  - This parameter controls the window size used in PFP.
 By default, it is set to 10.
 * p: "integer"  - This parameter controls the modulus used in the Rabin Karp hash function used by PFP.
 By default, it is set to 100.
 * file: "path to file"  - This parameter indicates where the accession file of interest is located.
 By default, it is located in the run_experiment directory.

+## chr1_accessions.txt

+This file contains the accession numbers of the chromosome 1 cerevisiae strains to download from NCBI.
+Each line in the file is formatted like this: [Strain Name] [Whitespace] [Accession Number] [Newline].
+If you wanted to run this experiment with a different chromsome for example, you could create your own file as long as it follows this format. **Note** the last entry in the file is presumed to be the "reference" entry.
+In this file, the last entry corresponds to strain S288c.
+The last strain in the file will be apart of all the pangenomes created.